Poor Creatures: The fascinating story of Mary Shelley – the mind which birthed Frankenstein

 The worst monsters are the human kind . . .

 Dundee, 1812.
-Isabel Baxter awaits the arrival of Mary Godwin, a girl of precocious intellect and grand passions, sent north to cure a mysterious ailment.
-Nestled in woodland on the banks of the Tay, the Baxter family home seems a perfect place for a troubled girl to recuperate.
-But The Cottage is a place of secrets, memories . . . and monsters.
+Isabel Baxter awaits the arrival of Mary Godwin, a girl of fierce intelligence and grand passions, sent north to recover from a mysterious ailment.
+The Baxter family home, nestled in woodland by the river Tay, seems the perfect retreat.
+But The Cottage is a place of secrets, and Mary is no ordinary guest.

 Years before Frankenstein, this is a story of emerging womanhood and literary intrigue, exploring the many monsters in young Mary Shelley's life.
 From the bestselling author of Waterstones Scottish Book of the month, the Specimens, Poor Creatures is perfect for fans of Stacey Halls, Sara Sheridan and Ambrose Parry.